Dental Anxiety Bountiful, UT

 Fear of the dentist, or dental phobia, is common for numerous reasons.
 Many patients have had prior negative or painful experiences that instill anxiety about future visits.
 The sights and sounds of dental technology and tools in the office can cause fear.
 Moreover, patients have a fear of pain from injections and complex procedures.

 Lastly, many patients have common misconceptions.
-They believe procedures such as root canals and tooth extractions will be very painful.
-However, with up-to-date dental technology and sedation methods, this is simply untrue.
-Compassionate dentists help patients relax and maintain control.
+They believe procedures such as root canals and tooth extractions will be painful.
+However, with up-to-date dental technology and techniques, this is simply untrue.
+Compassionate dentists take the time to educate patients and help patients relax and maintain control.